PrestaShop/prestashop-specs/back-office/wishlist.md

 - Photos,
 - Quantity (selected by the customer),
 - Combinations,
-- Customization (if the product can be customised)
+- Customization (if the product can be customized).

 Product information (stocks, prices, etc.) is variable and must be updated each time the Favorites page is loaded.